There is a version of AI fatigue that nobody writes about.

 For engineers working on Software as a Medical Device (SaMD), the regulatory context adds another structural layer to AI fatigue.

 FDA oversight of SaMD means that AI components in regulated products must meet specific documentation, validation, and traceability requirements.
-The agency has been developing frameworks specifically for AI/ML-based software, including Predetermined Change Control Plans (PCCPs) that allow some ongoing learning โ but implementation is still nascent.
+The agency has been developing frameworks specifically for AI/ML-based software, including Predetermined Change Control Plans (PCCPs) that allow some ongoing learning โ but implementation is still nascent and uneven across product categories.

 The practical result for engineers: using AI in a regulated product does not reduce compliance burden.
 In many cases it increases it.
 The engineer must document why the AI-generated logic is clinically validated, traceable to design requirements, and safe.
 They must test not just whether the code works, but whether the AI-assisted design process produced something that meets the same standard as a fully human-reviewed design.